torchbox/verdant-rca/README.md

 - MPhil Students => 5
 - PhD Students => 6

 # Front end notes on the main RCA build

 ## Original set up and build

-It was orignally built to a design provided by an external agency, and some of the terminology e.g. 'modules' and the names of the text styles are based on their original terminology.
+It was originally built to a design provided by an external agency, and some of the terminology e.g. 'modules' and the names of the text styles are based on their original terminology.

 There is no tooling, and the site uses `django-compressor`.

 ### CSS